-it is said that In its 125 year-history, the Relays have hosted, more athletes than any other meet in the world. and more spectators have watched the meet than any in the world except the Olympics and World Championships.
+Through 124 editions of the meet, more athletes have run at the Penn Relays than at any single meet in the world.
+More spectators have watched the meet than any in the world except the Olympics and World Championships.

 Jamaica has competed at the Penn Relays for over 50 years, and during that time our athletes have made significant contributions to the successful staging of the relays.

 The continued triumph of the Jamaican athletes has brought the fans to record breaking numbers for the past several years.
 ESPN estimates that of the 100,000 to 125,000 persons attending Penn over the 3 day period, approximately 50% are Jamaicans/Caribbean nationals.
 Others estimate the number is closer to 70%.